totalbot123/nexus-casc-plugin/README.md

 Forked from: https://github.com/sventschui/nexus-casc-plugin

-The original provider did not respond to PRs
+The original provider was unable to maintain the project

 ### Changes from the fork